Career Timeline of DeMar DeRozan: Major Achievements and Milestones

 Discover the career path of DeMar DeRozan, from the first major opportunity to industry-changing achievements.

-DeMar DeRozan is an American professional basketball player currently playing for the Sacramento Kings in the NBA.
-Drafted ninth overall by the Toronto Raptors in 2009 after playing college basketball for USC, DeRozan is a six-time NBA All-Star and a three-time All-NBA Team member.
-Known as "Deebo", DeRozan ranks sixth among all active NBA players on the all-time scoring list, solidifying his place as a prominent figure in the league.
+DeMar DeRozan, nicknamed "Deebo," is an American professional basketball player currently playing for the Sacramento Kings in the NBA.
+He played college basketball for the USC Trojans and was drafted ninth overall by the Toronto Raptors in 2009.
+A six-time NBA All-Star and three-time All-NBA Team member, DeRozan is a prolific scorer, currently ranking sixth among all active NBA players on the all-time scoring list.
+His career highlights showcase his skill and impact in professional basketball.

 2008: Playoff Berth

-In 2008, DeRozan led the Raptors to a playoff berth for the first time since 2008 with a victory over the Boston Celtics.
+On March 28, 2014, DeMar DeRozan led the Raptors to a playoff berth for the first time since 2008, with a victory over the Boston Celtics.

 April 8, 2009: Declared for the NBA Draft

-On April 8, 2009, DeMar DeRozan announced his decision to enter the 2009 NBA draft and forgo his final three years of eligibility at USC.
+On April 8, 2009, DeMar DeRozan announced his decision to enter the 2009 NBA draft, forgoing his final three years of college eligibility at USC.

 June 25, 2009: Drafted by Toronto Raptors

-On June 25, 2009, DeMar DeRozan was selected ninth overall by the Toronto Raptors in the 2009 NBA draft to support his mother.
+On June 25, 2009, DeMar DeRozan was selected ninth overall by the Toronto Raptors in the NBA draft.

 July 9, 2009: Signed Rookie Contract with Raptors